ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. return:: void

-    The permitted algorithm policy of a key encodes which algorithm or algorithms are permitted to be used with this key.
+    The permitted-algorithm policy of a key encodes which algorithm or algorithms are permitted to be used with this key.

-    This function overwrites any permitted algorithm policy previously set in ``attributes``.
+    This function overwrites any permitted-algorithm policy previously set in ``attributes``.

     .. admonition:: Implementation note